Youth Mobile Crisis Intervention Services Lead Clinician

 - Master’s degree in psychology, social work, marriage and family therapy or counseling with three years of experience which includes the delivery and oversight of community mental health services for children and families required.

 - Incumbent for this position is expected to obtain full clinical licensure upon becoming eligible to do so, with licensure exam scheduled within 30 days of eligibility.
+Clinical supervision will be provided by a licensed clinician weekly as part of the position.

 - Superb written and verbal communication, listening, organization and priority setting skills.